daltonri24/Omni_Bot_PC/README.md

 Considering this is the first time I have built a robot entirely from scratch like this, there is plenty of things I want to add or improve on based on the experience so far.

-1. I plan on integrating ROS2 control into the robot.
-Using more of the proper structure.
-Allow for easier simulation using Gazebo within ROS

-2. Complete Autonomous Navigation

-3. Improve Mapping
+1. My next plans are to integrate ROS 2 control into the software controlling the bot.
+This would have many benefits on top of just being cleaner than how I do it now.
+It would allow for the use of custom controllers such as [this](https://github.com/mateusmenezes95/omnidirectional_controllers?tab=readme-ov-file), make Nav2 much easier to implement (See next point), and allow for the use of gazebo for simulated testing.

+2. Complete autonomous navigation while mapping.
+While I would love to skip straight to this, I first need to improve the mapping so I have better occupancy grids the navigation can work off of.

 ## References

-1. Robot youtube channel
+1. [Articulated Robotics](https://www.youtube.com/@ArticulatedRobotics/featured) - Great youtube channel with tutorials on robotics

-2. UofM MBot
+2. UofM MBot - The robot used by many classes at the University of Michigan.